ChristopherP-C/Social-API/README.md

     .delete(removeFriend);

-the routes for thoughts all begin with api/thoughts and are as follows:
+--- The routes for thoughts all begin with api/thoughts and are as follows:

 router.route('/')
   .get(getThoughts)